mathematicalbasedefenders/play.mathematicalbasedefenders.com/README.md

   - Able to set what symbol to use for the multiplication sign

 ## Screenshots
-These screenshots are from version `0.4.3`.
+These screenshots are from Game Version `0.4.3`.

 <img src="https://storage.mistertfy64.com/playmbd-screenshots/gameplay.png" height="360" alt="A screenshot of a Standard Singleplayer game.">
 <img src="https://storage.mistertfy64.com/playmbd-screenshots/main-menu.png" height="360" alt="A screenshot of the main menu.">